-Happy New Year and welcome to 2020!!!
+Welcome back students and families!!!
 On behalf of the staff of Queen of Heaven Catholic School, we wish you and your family peace and blessings for the coming year.
 May God’s grace and goodness, brought to us through the birth of the Christ child, bless you with renewed hope, peace and love now and in this new year!
 On behalf of

-the staff, we would like to extend to all our families, a heartfelt prayer for a happy and holy 2020!
+the staff, we would like to extend to all our families, a heartfelt prayer for a happy and holy 2020-2021 school year!

 A New Year’s Prayer